Frequently Asked Questions: Niagara Dog Rescue

 Are all dogs vaccinated?

-Our dogs come vaccinated with the following: Rabies, DHLPP, Bordetella.
+Our dogs come vaccinated with their age-appropriate vaccines, which would include Rabies and DHPP.
 They are also dewormed and on flea/tick and heartworm prevention.

 Are all dogs house trained?